BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 1. Plugins must not modify the BetterDiscord UI.
    - This is to maintain a consistent UI/UX, prevent user confusion, and prevent errors.
 1. Plugins must not touch or use BetterDiscord's files.
-1. Addons submitted as plugins must include JavaScript logic or interactivity; pure CSS snippets for element removal/hiding are not permitted.
+1. Plugins must include JavaScript logic or interactivity; pure CSS snippets for element removal/hiding are not permitted.

 ## Code